Alessio Bidoli: Career

-Bidoli was one of the professors of the G. Donizetti Higher Institute of Musical Studies in Bergamo and for two years he has taught at the Niccolò Piccinni Conservatory of Bari, the Niccolò Paganini Conservatory of Genoa and at the Francesco Cilea Conservatory of Reggio Calabria, as well as at the Academy of the Redoubt.
-He has held masterclasses for violin and chamber music in various Italian cities; in 2020 he became artistic director of the Musica in Corte Festival in Crema while in 2023 he curated the Villa Mirabello Classica Festival in Milan.
+Bidoli has taught at the G. Donizetti Higher Institute of Musical Studies in Bergamo and, for two years, at the Niccolò Piccinni Conservatory of Bari, the Niccolò Paganini Conservatory of Genoa, the Francesco Cilea Conservatory of Reggio Calabria, and at the Accademia del Ridotto.
+He has held violin and chamber‑music masterclasses in several Italian cities.
+In 2020 he became artistic director of the Musica in Corte Festival in Crema, and in 2023 he curated the first edition of the Villa Mirabello Classica Festival in Milan.